 Industrial Disease: The Quest for Recognition--The Need for Adequate Benefits

-The concept of a compensable industrial disease has developed only recently and its acceptance has lagged far behind that of industrial accidents.
-The original Workers' Compensation Acts, as promulgated from the year 1911 forward by many of the states, did not provide for the recognition of occupational illness and disease as compensable events.
-As demands have been placed upon the medical system to treat and to prevent occupational illness, the legal system, under social, economic, and political pressure, has sought to provide a remedy for the thousands of injured workers who have suffered and who are continuing to suffer from occupational illness and disease.
+The concept of a compensable industrial disease has developed only recently, and its acceptance has lagged far behind that of industrial accidents.
+The original Workers' Compensation Acts, as promulgated from 1911 forward by many states, did not provide for the recognition of occupational illness and disease as compensable events.
+As demands have been placed upon the medical system to treat and prevent occupational illness, the legal system, under social, economic, and political pressure, has sought to provide a remedy for the thousands of injured workers who have suffered and who are continuing to suffer from occupational illness and disease.

 ORIGINAL BRITISH EFFORT TO ESTABLISH A WORKERS' COMPENSATION SYSTEM

 In the latter half of the 19th century, England began a rapid evolution from an agrarian society consisting mainly of farming to the industrial era, with its factory production based upon the advent of electricity.
 This significant change in the structure of society was accompanied by a need for a change in the laws which governed the society.